WFMacroplastics/WebfishingYapper/README.md

 # Yapper - by Awesomerly & Sulayre

 Yapper is an accessibility mod for Webfishing that integrates text-to-speech into the game.
 It can read out dialog, chat messages, and UI elements (with a hotkey).
-It uses the very useful [godot_tts](https://github.com/bruvzg/godot_tts) library by bruvzg to talk to Microsoft Speech API.
+It uses the very useful [godot_tts](https://github.com/bruvzg/godot_tts) library by bruvzg to talk to the Microsoft Speech API.

 ## Installation instructions